abhik-b/college-enquiry-chatbot/Explanation.md

 I created a NeuralNet Class which actually derives the `torch.nn` module.
 It has 2 methods :
 - `__init__`
 : it creates the layers we need & also defines the activation function which is ReLU in our case.
 We are doing 4 layers.
-First Layer will have input size & hidden layer size.
-The next 2 layers will have hidden sizes
+Each layer has a input & output size.
+First Layer will have length of X train's 1st element as input size & hidden size as output size.
+The next 2 layers will have hidden sizes as input & output sizes.
+Last layer will have hidden size as input size but output size will be the no of tags we have.
 - `forward`
 : it helps in passing/forwarding the data with activation functions & outputting the data (without activation functions).